Do Vision-Language Models Leak What They Learn? Adaptive Token-Weighted Model Inversion Attacks: Experiments

 \subsection{Qualitative Results}

 Figure~\ref{fig:facescrub_qualitative} shows qualitative results demonstrating the effectiveness of our method.
-Using SMI-AW with $\mathcal{L}_{LOM}$, the reconstructed images from the LLaVA-v1.6-7B model (second row) closely resemble the corresponding identities in $\mathcal{D}{priv}$ (first row).
-This strong visual similarity highlights the ability of our model inversion approach to recover identifiable features from the training data.
+Using SMI-AW with $\mathcal{L}_{LOM}$, the reconstructed images from the LLaVA-v1.6-7B model (second row) closely resemble the corresponding identities in $\mathcal{D}_{priv}$ (first row).
+This strong visual similarity highlights the ability of our model inversion approach to recover identifiable features from the training data. \textbf{More reconstructed images of other models/datasets can be found in Supp.}